Joel McHale Strips Down To Promote ‘Tiger King’ Bonus Episode

-Joel McHale will headline a new installment of the Netflix blockbuster, Tiger King, and it looks like he’s trying to be Joe Exotic in the process.
+Joel McHale will headline a new installment of the Netflix documentary series Tiger King, and it looks like he is channeling his best Joe Exotic look.

-The 48-year-old actor and TV host is seen in a new promo posted by the streaming service, and he is channeling his best Joe Exotic look as he promotes the bonus episode less than one month after the original seven-episode series dropped.
+The 48-year-old actor and TV host appears in a new promo posted by the streaming service as he promotes the bonus episode less than one month after the original seven-episode series dropped.

 McHale will host The Tiger King and I, an after-show that will feature new interviews with Tiger King‘s Saff, John Reinke, Erik Cowie, Joshua Dial, John Finlay, Rick Kirkham, and Jeff and Lauren Lowe.